MT0814/Project-1_focus-gaming-platform/README.md

 WHEN I click the add icon
 THEN it shall add that game to the game collector box THEN it shall let me add up to 10 lists

+As a user, I want to navigate to more pages to see more games tiles.
+GIVEN pagination
+WHEN I click the page number
+THEN it shall bring me to that page
 ```

 ## Html Page Layout: